Skip to Main Content

 • Have online discussions that are moderated by the instructor

-• For example, respond to each student introduction in a forum
+• For example, respond to each student in a content-focused discussion

 • Add a course Q&A forum, and respond to posts in a timely manner